Sponsored Links

 Pregnancy Vaccine

-This method works by vaccinating a woman against the female pregnancy hormone HCG (human chorionic gonadotrophin) which is produced by the fertilized egg just after conception.
+This method works by vaccinating a woman against the female pregnancy hormone hCG(human chorionic gonadotrophin) which is produced by the fertilized egg just after conception.
 When a pregnancy occurs and the embryo begins producing HCG, this molecule triggers an immune reaction against it, just as it would against a foreign invader.
 This kills the embryo, preventing pregnancy.
 The "vaccine" lasts for about one year.

 Dive Deeper